More Than a Device: Function Implementation in a Multi-Gate Junctionless FET Structure

 DOI:

-crosstalk computing, stand-alone device, independent gate, complex boolean function, multi-gate Junctionless FET
+Crosstalk Computing, stand-alone device, independent gate, complex Boolean functions, multi-gate Junctionless FETAbstract

-The miniaturization of the transistor sizes to keep up with Moore's Law in Integrated Circuits (ICs) is rapidly approaching the physical limits.
-To push the horizons of Moore's Law, among the various approaches available in the literature, single device-based computing shows promise by achieving more functionality in a smaller footprint.
-However, a single device-based computing approach either mainly embeds only the primitive logic hence inefficient in performance, or requires exotic devices like spin logic devices, and memristor which involve non-conventional costly manufacturing steps.
-Previously, we introduced the concept of embedding logic in a single device based on Crosstalk Computing, where deterministic signal interference between nano-metal lines is leveraged for logic computation.
-This paper elaborates upon the methodology of realizing complex Boolean functions through TCAD-based modeling and simulations, quantifying results, and compares against existing approaches.
-Core to our approach is a multi-gate Junctionless FET-based device, methodical placement of the independent gates, manipulation of device parameters, and dimension.
-This paper shows the implementation of various complex logic functions along with the primitive gates in the proposed device.
-Our benchmark results show 8x density benefits and 8x less power consumption on average than CMOS-based implementation.
-For the case of delay, elementary and complex logic devices show comparable characteristics with 14 nm PTM counterparts.
-Such realization of complex functions in a stand-alone device is compatible with the existing fabrication process.
+The miniaturization of transistor sizes to keep up with Moore's Law in Integrated Circuits (ICs) is rapidly approaching physical limits.
+To extend Moore's Law, single-device-based computing shows promise by achieving more functionality in a smaller footprint.
+However, existing approaches either embed only primitive logic, leading to inefficient performance, or rely on exotic devices that require costly non-conventional fabrication.
+Previously, we introduced Crosstalk Computing, which leverages deterministic signal interference between nano-metal lines for logic computation.
+This paper elaborates on realizing complex Boolean functions through TCAD-based modeling and simulations, using a multi-gate Junctionless FET-based device with independent gates.
+We demonstrate the implementation of various complex logic functions alongside primitive gates, achieving an average of 8× density improvement and 8× lower power consumption compared to CMOS-based implementations.
+Delay characteristics are comparable to 14 nm PTM counterparts.
+This standalone device approach is compatible with existing fabrication processes.

 Downloads